TuTomasz/ProxyBlock/readMe.md

 ## Installation

-Download the repository into a desired directory create a seperate python environment using virtualenv.
+Download the repository into the desired directory create a separate python environment using virtualenv.

 `virtualenv -p python3 <desired-path>`

 Activate the virtual environment and cd into ml_model folder and run:

 `pip install -r requirements.txt`

 Once all python dependencies are installed return to ProxyBlock main directory and install all node packages using:

 `npm install`

-Once all modules are installed create a .env file and supply the folowing information
+Once all modules are installed create a .env file and supply the following information